Religion in the Soviet Union: Armenian Apostolic

 The Armenian Apostolic Church is an independent Oriental Orthodox church.
 In the 1980s it had about 4 million adherents – almost the entire population of Armenia.
 It was permitted 6 bishops, between 50 and 100 priests, and between 20 and 30 churches, and it had one theological seminary and six monasteries.

 Catholics

 Catholics formed a substantial and active religious constituency in the Soviet Union.
 Their number increased dramatically with the annexation of territories of the Second Polish Republic in 1939 and the Baltic republics in 1940.
-Catholics in the Soviet Union were divided between those belonging to the Latin Church, which was recognized by the government, and those remaining loyal to the Ukrainian Greek Catholic Church, which was banned in 1946.
+Catholics in the Soviet Union were divided between those belonging to the Latin Church, which was recognised by the government, and those remaining loyal to the Ukrainian Greek Catholic Church, which was banned in 1946.

 Latin Church

 The majority of the 5.5 million Latin Catholics in the Soviet Union lived in the Lithuanian, Belarusian, and Latvian republics, with a sprinkling in the Moldavian, Ukrainian, and Russian republics.
 Following World War II, the most active Latin Catholic community in the Soviet Union was in the Lithuanian Republic, where the majority of people are Catholics.
 The Latin Church there was viewed as an institution that both fostered and defended Lithuanian national interests and values.
 From 1972 a Catholic underground publication, The Chronicle of the Catholic Church in Lithuania, supported not only Lithuanians' religious rights but also their national rights.